ArmSiwatK/Three-Character-Selection/README.md

 This project is not responsive.
 I haven't figured that one out, so I hope your screen size is 1920×1080.
 If you happen to have a bigger monitor than mine, you can try `Ctrl + Shift + M` on your browser when running the project and set the screen size to 1920×1080 – but you shouldn't be that desperate to see my little ole' sandbox here in action.

 Alright.
 The reason why I brought up responsiveness is that I can guarantee the layout of this project only when the images are at the couple of sizes I have specified – except the background image.
 I suppose `landscape.jpg` can be anything as long as it fits.
 The `portraits` folder expects an image size of 600×600, and the `profiles` folder expects an image size of 200×200.
-And don't take out the `blank.png` in the `portraits` folder.
+And don't take out the `blank.webp` in the `portraits` folder.
 That is needed for the initial state when the last two characters haven't been selected.

 # Acknowledgments